 For instance, a high Internal Rate of Return but a low NPV is indicative that while the returns might witness substantial annual growth, it will not add much value to the cost-bearing entity.
 It is typical for projects of short duration.

 Conversely, a low IRR but a high NPV suggests that even though the returns might be slow, it would reward significant value to an organization.
-It is usual for projects of long duration.
+It is usual for projects of a long duration.

 Even though the Internal Rate of Return is a significant metric to reckon the expected compounded annual growth of prospective outlays, it falls short in some areas.
 These are –